siddhantkumarupmanyu/WiZNPhotos/README.md

   * this will give a sliding functionality
 - implement pagination on ListFragment
   * loading 5000 items at once in memory is not optimized
+- back icon in Action when navigated to ItemFragment

 ### More Info
 see [scratchpad.txt](scratchpad.txt)